How to Make a Good Consulting Invoice

 It should then include your client’s information.
 After that an overall description of the project and your consulting role.

-From there, list a breakdown of the consulting services you provided as well as their cost.
+From there, use the consulting invoice template to list a breakdown of the consulting services you provided as well as their cost.
 You can either provide an hourly rate or per item rate.

 Past the itemized list write out any terms and conditions you have for your work.
 For example the length of the contract, the payment structure and method.